quandang08/E-Commerce-Java-Spring/README.md

 ⚙ Technologies Used
 Spring Boot and Spring Cloud

-OAuth2 & JWT for security
+Spring Security

-Docker & Kubernetes for containerization and orchestration
+Docker for containerization and orchestration

 Kafka for inter-service communication

 MySQL & PostgreSQL for data storage

-Redis for caching

-Prometheus & Grafana for monitoring
+Zipkin for monitoring

-JUnit & Mockito for testing

-SonarQube for code quality

 🌐 Deployment
 Docker containers for easy setup and scaling

-Kubernetes for orchestration and auto-scaling

 CI/CD using Jenkins/GitHub Actions for continuous integration

 📊 Monitoring & Logging
-Prometheus & Grafana for health monitoring
+Zipkin for health monitoring

 ELK Stack for log analysis and troubleshooting